Deterministic Communication in Radio Networks: Small universal radio synchronizers: Proof of Theorem

 \turs*

-\begin{proof} Our approach will be to randomly generate a candidate synchronizer, and then prove that with positive probability it does indeed satisfy the required property.
+Our approach will be to randomly generate a candidate synchronizer, and then prove that with positive probability it does indeed satisfy the required property.
 Then, for this to be the case, at least one such object must exist.
+We note that, since we are only concerned with asymptotic behavior, we can assume that $n$ is at least a sufficiently large constant.

 Let $c$ be a constant to be chosen later.
 Our candidate $S= \{S^v\}_{v \in [n]}$ will be generated by independently choosing each $S^v_j$ (for $j < g(n)$) to be \textbf 1 with probability $\frac{c\log n}{6(j+c\log n)}$ and \textbf 0 otherwise.